Revisiting Graph Autoencoders as Implicit Contrastive Learners: Introduction

 The equivalence between structure-based GAEs and graph contrastive learning was initially demonstrated by~\cite{maskgae} and further extended in our work by additionally taking feature-based GAEs into consideration.
 To support our claim, we provide an illustrative comparison of three representative GAEs from a contrastive learning perspective in Figure~\ref{fig:comparison}.
 Essentially, vanilla GAE~\cite{gae} and MaskGAE~\cite{maskgae} are structure-based approaches that contrast a pair of connected nodes from their original and augmented structural views, respectively.
 On the other hand, GraphMAE~\cite{graphmae} is a feature-based approach that performs asymmetric graph contrastive learning by contrasting a node itself with its original and augmented subgraph views.

-The above findings bridge the gap between graph contrastive and generative SSL methods, and further motivate us to unify GAEs into a contrastive architecture.
-In particular, we propose \ours, which formulates GAEs with five components: augmentation, contrastive views, encoder/decoder networks, contrastive loss, and negative samples.
-Among these, contrastive views are the core component that contributes to different aspects of the GAE architectures.
-We then relate popular GAEs to our architecture, highlighting the connections between them and further motivating the design of more effective contrastive-based GAE architectures.
-In this work, \ours is not only proposed as a general and powerful GAE framework but also a comprehensive GAE benchmark across different graph-based learning tasks.
+The above findings bridge the gap between graph contrastive and generative SSL methods, and further motivate us to revisit GAEs through a contrastive lens.
+In particular, we propose \ours, which casts GAEs into an explicit contrastive architecture described by standard components, while centering the analysis on \emph{contrastive view construction} as the key design dimension that determines what information is aligned.
+Under this unified view, we relate representative GAEs to \ours as special cases and highlight their connections through a common view-construction lens, which in turn motivates more effective contrastive-based GAE designs.